Streets of Rage (video game): Reception

 The game topped the UK Mega Drive charts upon release.
 Streets of Rage went on to be one of the best-selling Sega games, as of 1992.

 Streets of Rage was well received.
 Electronic Gaming Monthly claimed it was "a winner in a category that was lacking on the 16-bit Sega" and "a real version of Double Dragon for the Genesis".
-The magazine's critics were quick to call it the best fighting game of all time, making it superior to all other titles such as Final Fight; they highlighted its "superb graphics, terrific interaction", huge amount of attacks, and two-player mode, and called its music "funkadelic" and better than Sonic the Hedgehog.
+The magazine's critics were quick to call it the best fighting game of all time, making it superior to all other titles such as Final Fight; they highlighted its "superb graphics, terrific interaction", huge amount of attacks, and two-player mode, and called its music "funkadelic" and rivaling Sonic the Hedgehog.
 Mega Play's four reviewers also called it the best all-time fighting, praising the graphics, soundtrack, and described the gameplay as "street fighting action at its best!"

 MegaTech magazine review said it had "excellent sprites, backdrops and brilliant music.
 Add in great gameplay and simultaneous two-player action and you've got an essential buy."
 Mega placed the game at Number 6 in its Top Mega Drive Games of All Time.
 Reviewing the game in Sega Arcade Classics for the Sega CD, Glenn Rubenstein wrote in 1993 it "still holds up well."
 Mega Zone's Brian Costelloe magazine cited the music, level backgrounds and boss fights.
 He called the music the "most hyped" of all-time, its shipyard graphics the best on the consoles.
-He and Electronic Gaming Monthly were also amazed by the large size of the boss.
+He and Electronic Gaming Monthly were amazed by the large size of the boss.

 Legacy

 Streets of Rage was followed by three sequels, Streets of Rage 2, Streets of Rage 3 and Streets of Rage 4.
 There were plans for two further sequels, one of which was developed by Core Design for the Sega Saturn, but Sega pulled the Streets of Rage name during development after a disagreement with Core about porting it to rival formats; the game was eventually released as Fighting Force.
-A fourth true game in the series, Streets of Rage 4, was developed and released by Lizardcube, Guard Crush Games, and DotEmu on April 30, 2020.
+A fourth true game in the series, Streets of Rage 4, was developed by Lizardcube and Guard Crush Games, released by Dotemu under license from Sega on April 30, 2020.